In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 - Many sites, such as Udemy, rely on selling a large number of low-cost courses, confident that if you don't like one, you'll just buy another.
 They also have a business model similar to Steam's in that there are constant sales, encouraging people to accumulate a large number of courses to study "one day."

-So, I'm only listing free resources here because I don't want you to fall into those traps – don't spend a hundred dollars or more on your first course, and don't buy a dozen cheap courses thinking that will make you a developer.
+So, here we are only listing free resources so you don't spend a hundred dollars or more on your first course, and don't buy a dozen cheap courses thinking that will make you a developer.

 To begin, Apple has two major resources that can assist you.
 The first is its Teaching Code website, which contains student and teacher resources for learning Swift from the ground up, all the way up to professional certifications.